How Is Chemotherapy Used for Prostate Cancer?

 - Decreased blood counts

-This is not an exhaustive list of all side effects.
-Your doctor will help you determine what side effects may accompany your specific treatment regimen.
+These are not all the possible side effects of chemotherapy.
+Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with chemotherapy.
 There also may be additional treatment options you can be prescribed alongside your chemotherapy to manage specific debilitating side effects.
 Additionally, red and white blood cells and platelets are regularly dividing cells, and therefore, can become accidental targets of chemotherapy.
 For this reason, there is a heightened risk of developing serious infections while on certain chemotherapies, as well as easy bruising or bleeding.
 Many of these side effects are reversible and may improve after completing treatment.
-It is also important to learn or ask your doctor about any other medications you may be taking alongside your chemotherapy.1-3
+It is also important to ask your doctor about what to expect with any other medications you may be taking alongside your chemotherapy.1-3

 Areas of interest

 Research into chemotherapy treatment options for prostate cancer is focused on creating new, more effective chemotherapy medications, as well as to determine the highest standard of chemotherapy treatment for different cases of prostate cancer.
-This includes determining optimal combinations of chemotherapy with non-chemotherapy treatment options, as well as the optimal time to begin chemotherapy.
-Another area of interest surrounds high-intensity focused ultrasound (HIFU) and its effectiveness when combined with chemotherapy.
-This option heats cancer cells with ultrasonic beams in order to kill them.
-More research needs to be done to evaluate this therapy and its use with chemotherapy, but preliminary results have been promising.6-8
+This includes determining optimal combinations of chemotherapy with non-chemotherapy treatment options, as well as the optimal time to begin chemotherapy.6-7